-- Intracapsular fractures (femoral neck fractures): between the edge of the femoral head and insertion of the capsule of the hip joint.
+Involve the femoral neck between the edge of the femoral head and insertion of the capsule of the hip joint.

-- May disrupt the blood supply to the femoral head, leading to avascular necrosis.
+- Intracapsular fractures may disrupt the blood supply to the femoral head, leading to avascular necrosis.

 - Add notes to any clinical page and create a reflective diary